DaveWM/dave-martin-blog/content/posts/the-web-before-teatime.md

 2. Initialise the subscription, for example create the entity being subscribed to if needed.
 3. Convert the subscription to a datalog query, and use it to query the DB
 4. Record the subscription in the sub->users atom
-5. Format the query result, and send it to the frontend
+5. Format the query result for the user, and send it to the frontend

 The transaction watcher looks something like this: